 There is widespread, on-going transmission of COVID 19 worldwide.
-If you have traveled internationally in the past 14 days, stay home and monitor your health.
+If you have traveled in the past 14 days, stay home and monitor your health.
 Visit the CDC for the latest information on travel.

 Personal preventive steps like frequently washing hands with soap and water or an alcohol-based hand sanitizer and wiping down often-touched surfaces with disinfectants are essential.